-Additional privilege: Multi-engine (subsequent type) Objective:
+Additional privilege: Multi-engine (agricultural) type rating

-To determine that the candidate:
+Objective: To determine that the candidate;

-- (a) Has a prepared syllabus of aircraft systems training for conversion to a subsequent multi-engine aircraft type. - (b) Presents one of the lessons from the syllabus (at examiner discretion) in a tidy, logical sequence using appropriate training aids. - (c) Demonstrates adequate knowledge of the aircraft's systems. - (d) Demonstrates the ability to teach normal multi-engine systems management and related emergency procedures. - (e) Demonstrates the ability to carry out and patter all systems management and related emergency procedures appropriate to the aircraft type.
+- (a) Has a prepared syllabus of aircraft systems training for conversion to a subsequent multi-engine aircraft type (used for agricultural purposes). - (b) Presents one of the lessons from the syllabus (at examiner discretion) in a tidy, logical sequence using appropriate training aids. - (c) Demonstrates adequate knowledge of the aircraft's systems. - (d) Demonstrates the ability to teach normal multi-engine systems management and related emergency procedures. - (e) Demonstrates the ability to carry out and patter all systems management and related emergency procedures appropriate to the aircraft type.

-- (a) Determine by logbook inspection that the candidate meets the minimum flight experience for multi-engine flight instructor privileges. - (b) Inspect, for completeness, the candidate's prepared syllabus of conversion instruction for the subsequent multi-engine aircraft type to be used and nominate the lesson to be delivered. - (c) Role-play a pilot of average ability who has completed those multi-engine lessons prior to that nominated in (b) (if applicable). - (d) Observe the candidate's use of appropriate media and training aids to determine that the candidate's presentation meets the objectives. - (e) Determine (by further questioning if required) that the candidate has adequate knowledge of the topic. - (f) Role-play a pilot of average ability receiving conversion flight instruction to a subsequent multi-engine type and determine that the candidate's performance meets the objectives.
+- (a) Determine by logbook inspection that the candidate meets the minimum flight experience for multi-engine flight instructor privileges. - (b) Inspect, for completeness, the candidate's prepared syllabus of conversion instruction for the subsequent multi-engine aircraft type (used in agricultural operations) and nominate the lesson to be delivered. - (c) Role-play a pilot of average ability who has completed those multi-engine lessons prior to that nominated in (b) (if applicable). - (d) Observe the candidate's use of appropriate media and training aids to determine that the candidate's presentation meets the objectives. - (e) Determine (by further questioning if required) that the candidate has adequate knowledge of the topic. - (f) Role-play a pilot of average ability receiving conversion flight instruction to a subsequent multi-engine type and determine that the candidate's performance meets the objectives.